R3Conclave/ccl-documentation/user-guide/docs/index.md

 === "Linux/macOS"

-    1. Download the `ccl` tool using [this link](https://github.com/R3Conclave/ccl-documentation/releases/download/1.0.0-beta2/ccl).
+    1. Download the `ccl` tool using [this link](https://github.com/R3Conclave/ccl-documentation/releases/tag/1.0.0-GA/ccl).
+    2. Make the tool executable with the command: `chmod +x ccl`
-    2. Add the directory containing the `ccl` tool to your `PATH` environment variable.
+    3. Add the directory containing the `ccl` tool to your `PATH` environment variable.
-    3. Test it by executing `ccl`.
+    4. Test it by executing `ccl`.

 === "Windows"

-    1. Download the zip file using [this link](https://github.com/R3Conclave/ccl-documentation/releases/download/1.0.0-beta2/ccl.zip).
+    1. Download the zip file using [this link](https://github.com/R3Conclave/ccl-documentation/releases/download/1.0.0-GA/conclave-cloud-sdk-java-1.0.0-GA.zip).
     2. Unzip the contents to the folder of your choice.
     3. Open the start menu, type **env**, and choose **Edit the system environment variables**.
     4. Click the **Environment Variables** button.